 In this item, the student must consider Ivana_88's post and understand the literal meaning of the post.
 The student must match the paraphrase of Ivana_88's initial question (Is it okay to give aspirin to my hen?) to the options in the item.
 This not simply an "Access and retrieve information within a text" item because there is not a direct, verbatim match between the item options and the stimulus.
 Here, the correct answer is (A) If she can give aspirin to an injured hen.
+The fact that the forum has posts from different authors created at different times means that the stimulus is a multiple source text.
+However, this item is classified as requiring a single source because the formulation of the item focuses the students solely on Ivana 88's post.
+In this way, the student only needs to understand the first post.

 Item Number CR548Q02

 Cognitive Process Represent literal meaning

 Response Format Simple Multiple Choice - Computer Scored

-Estimated Level 1a
+Source Requirement for Item Single

+Difficulty 328 - Level 1b

 In this item, the student must understand Ivana_88's post at a deeper level than in the previous item.
 The student must go beyond what is represented literally in the post (I can't get to the veterinarian until Monday, and the vet isn't answering the phone) and the full context of her post to identify the correct answer.
 Here, the correct answer is (C) Because she wants to help her hen as soon as possible.
 The student can infer that because her hen is in a lot of pain and she is not able to get a quick response in another way (going to the vet or calling), she has posted on the forum.
+Similar to the first item, the formulation of the item focuses the student solely on Ivana_88's post which means that a single source is required for the item.

-Item Number CR548Q03 Cognitive Process Integrate and generate inferences Response Format Simple Multiple Choice - Computer Scored Estimated Level 1a
+Item Number CR548Q03

+Cognitive Process Integrate and generate inferences

+Response Format Simple Multiple Choice - Computer Scored

+Source Requirement for Item Single

+Difficulty 357 - Level 1a

 In this item, the student must complete a table by selecting "Yes" or "No" for each row.
 The question asks the student to identify whether each post in the forum is relevant to the topic.
 The student must first understand the literal meaning of each post and then reflect on the content and how it relates to the main topic - Giving Aspirin to Chickens.
 To receive credit for this item, the student was required to get all 5 rows correct.
 The correct answers are: Yes, Yes, No, No, Yes.
+Here, the student must consider the content of Ivana_88's post and then evaluate whether each post in the table is relevant or not.
+Thus, this item is best classified as requiring multiple sources.

-Item Number CR548Q01 Cognitive Process Reflect on content and form Response Format Complex Multiple Choice - Computer Scored Estimated Level 2
+Item Number CR548Q01

+Cognitive Process Reflect on content and form

+Response Format Complex Multiple Choice - Computer Scored

+Source Requirement for Item Multiple

+Difficulty 458 - Level 2